 Provide unique IDs for each compiled kernel and program version to ease kernels/programs caching support.

-Device Part – MIC Backend Executer.
-The responsibility of the MIC Backend Executer is
+Device Part – MIC Device Backend Executer.
+The responsibility of the MIC Device Backend Executer is

 Restore/unmarshal serialized OpenCL program representation to the executable format.
 The restore should be done into the given executable memory chunk to avoid excessive use of TLB shoot down process by µOS.